-Please feel free to read about all the criteria at http://program.pesb.wa.gov/review/standards/ standard-5/teacher.
+Please feel free to read about all the criteria at http://program.pesb.wa.gov/program-review/standard-5/teacher.
 Again, you are welcome to address any of these criteria, or any of the criteria in the MiT Student Teaching Rubric in your narrative evaluation.
-The particular criteria that PESB identified for possible inclusion in evaluation letters are found in Effective Teaching and in Teaching as a Profession.
+The particular criteria that may be useful for inclusion in evaluation letters are found in Effective Teaching and in Teaching as a Profession.